emmawalsh-am/emmawalsh-am/README.md

 ## Hi there 👋

+I'm Emma.
+I'm working on building the world's largest [farm equipment and heavy machinery repository](https://www.allmachines.com/) and excited to share it with the world.

+You can reach me at emma@allmachines.com.
 <!--
 **emmawalsh103/emmawalsh103** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.